 The other type of insulating product is reflective insulation.
 The way reflective insulation works is by reflecting a significant amount of heat from its polished metallic surfaces.
 This polished metallic surface reduces the amount of radiant heat being emitted from the surface.

 In the ceiling and the roof, external walls and under suspended floors are places where insulation should be installed.
 If crawl spaces are available, insulation can be installed in existing homes.
-During replastering or recladding, insulation can be installed in walls.
+During re-plastering or recladding, insulation can be installed in the walls.

-The R-value plays an important role when choosing the correct bulk insulation.
+The R-value of the insulating material plays an important role when choosing the correct bulk insulation.
 The R-value assesses the performance of the bulk insulation by determining the material’s resistance to heat flow.
-The higher the R-value, the greater the resistance to heat transfer and greater the energy savings.
+The higher the R-value, the greater the resistance to heat transfer and the greater the energy savings.
 Or in short, insulation with an R-value of 32 will save up to 7% of your energy consumption compared to insulation with R-value 8 and will further reduce your greenhouse emissions with the same amount.